Search

 Back to top

 Control banding offers a way to assess risks and choose relevant control measures to reduce exposures in workplaces.
 It also allows for control recommendations to be made for products that do not have occupational exposure limits.
+It is a generic technique to assist workplaces that may lack occupational hygiene expertise in understanding how to manage and control exposure to chemical agents.

 What are some limitations of control banding?